Isbisa: Fictional character biography

 Years later, Isbisa infiltrated the government project tasked with curing Nuklo.
 He assumed the position of Nuklo's therapist, under the name I.S.
 Bishoff.
 While there he created a new suit that could siphon off Nuklo's radiation.
 This had the duel effect of both healing Nuklo and imbuing Isbisa with superhuman power.
 At this point, the retired Whizzer, Robert Frank, had learned his son was alive.
 Frank, and the superheroes the Scarlet Witch and her then-husband the Vision, went to the hospital where Nuklo was kept and where Isbisa was working, in the hope of taking Nuklo to Attilan, the city of the advanced race the Inhumans, for advanced treatment.
 The disguised Isbisa attacked and briefly defeated the two heroes.
 Frank managed to release Nuklo from his containment and then charge Isbisa, who killed the aged hero.
 When Scarlet Witch and the Vision recover and attack him, Isbisa attempts to release all his stored-up radiation in a bid to kill them.
 This backfired, however, leaving him powerless and curing Nuklo.
 Isbisa was arrested.

 Years later, he escaped again, and plotted to rejuvenate himself and to move people through time and space.
-During one of Jennifer Walters' (a.k.a. the She-Hulk) court cases, Isbisa, disguised as a Professor Sanderson, transports the supervillan Venom from a past battle with Spider-Man and into the courthouse.
+During one of Jennifer Walters' (a.k.a. the She-Hulk) court cases, Isbisa, disguised as a Professor Sanderson, transports the supervillain Venom from a past battle with Spider-Man and into the courthouse.
 Later, he transported the Hulk from a past comic-book battle and placed him near an unsuspecting She-Hulk.
 She-Hulk battled numerous time-displaced villains until her confidante, former Blonde Phantom Louise Mason, deduced who was behind these events.
-When confronted, Isbisa escaped.
+When confronted, Isbisa escaped, choosing dimensional limbo over the prospect of capture.